 In collaboration with the Prokofiev Society of America and Yale School of Music, she performed as part of the complete Prokofiev Sonatas project at Weill Hall, Carnegie Hall, after which the New York Times reviewed, “she had admirable refinement and achieved power through crisp attack and clarity.”
 These concerts were also presented at the Shanghai Conservatory of Music and Central Conservatory of Music (Piano Academy at Gulangyu), China.
 As a chamber musician, Melody has performed at Kennedy Center in Washington DC, and has collaborated with artists such as cellist Michael Kannen and trumpeter Joe Burgstaller.

-Melody was appointed Assistant Professor of Piano at Penn State University in 2020.
+Melody is currently Assistant Professor of Piano at Penn State University.
 Prior, she served as Visiting Instructor of Applied Piano at Elizabethtown College in Pennsylvania.
-She has been on the faculties of the Community College of Baltimore County and Levine Music in Washington D.C. and taught secondary piano lessons at Yale University.
+She has been on the faculties of the Community College of Baltimore County and Levine Music in Washington D.C., and taught secondary piano lessons at Yale University.

-Melody has given masterclasses and lectures to students and teachers at the Canadian Yamaha Summer Camps in Toronto and Vancouver, and has presented masterclasses in Medan, Indonesia.
+Melody has given masterclasses and lectures to students and teachers at the Canadian Yamaha Summer Camps in Toronto and Vancouver.
+She has presented masterclasses in Medan, Indonesia, and for institutions such as Baylor University, University of Georgia, Elizabethtown College and Indiana University of Pennsylvania.
 Between 2015-2017, she served as a junior board member of the Shriver Hall Concert Series (Baltimore, MD).
 She is an active adjudicator and presenter for the Music Teachers National Association (MTNA), and is a board member of the Pennsylvania MTNA.

 Melody earned the Doctor of Musical Arts degree from the Peabody Institute of the Johns Hopkins University as well as graduate degrees from the Yale School of Music and The Juilliard School.
 She received her Bachelor of Music from the Vancouver Academy of Music and completed her high school education at the Australian Institute of Music in Sydney.
 Melody's principal teachers included Boris Slutsky, Peter Frankl, Matti Raekallio, Lee Kum Sing, and Snezana Panovska.